 This presentation discusses a specific societal level dialectic of belonging versus exclusion.
 Within that dialectic, the presenter will acknowledge anthropological theories within the theme of “belonging” such as kinship, ethnicity, and healing rituals and contrast those with anthropological theories that create “othering” or exclusion, such as structural violence or race.
 Each extreme of the dialectic inversely defines the alternative.
 Within the dialectic of belonging versus exclusion the presenter will give two specific case examples of ethnographic domain analysis and then describe how each was used to create psychometric scales called “Measure of Physician Added Value (MPAV)” and “Measure of Structural Violence in Healthcare (MSVH)”.
 Data using Rasch Analysis for goodness of fit statistics will be shared, demonstrating how ethnography is a valuable tool for developing quantitative social research.

 Meza JP.
 Developing psychometric scales using ethnography for domain analysis of social constructs.
-In: 2022 Conference for Physician-Scholars in the Social Sciences & Humanities; April 30 - May 4, 2022, Los Angeles, CA: April 30, 2022
+Presented at: 2022 Conference for Physician-Scholars in the Social Sciences & Humanities; April 30 - May 4, 2022, Los Angeles, CA: April 30, 2022